RomanianSecurityTeam/IPBActivityWatcher/README.md

 # IPBActivityWatcher

-This is a script which retrieves the latest forum activity and user notifications from an IP Board 4 platform.
+This is an AngularJS application which retrieves the latest forum activity and user notifications from an IP Board 4 platform.

 Installation
 -